iLib-js/ilib-mono-webos/.changeset/silly-ears-invent.md

 ---

 - Fix generate mode to only output resources for the plugin's own project and datatype, no longer leaking resources from other datatypes.
 - Apply localize mode's datatype priority (self datatype over universal) to generate mode.
-Shared write() logic extracted into writeUtils in ilib-loctool-webos-common.
+Shared generate-mode write() logic extracted into generateWriter in ilib-loctool-webos-common.